benkhelifamohamedtaher/speech-emotion-recognition/README.md

 5. **Error Analysis**: Identified common misclassifications and model weaknesses
 6. **Model Simplification**: Found that a focused, simplified architecture performed best

-Each iteration provided insights that informed the next development phase, ultimately leading to my best-performing model with a **50.5%** accuracy on this challenging 8-class task.
+Each iteration provided insights that informed the next development phase, ultimately leading to the best-performing model with a **50.5%** accuracy on this challenging 8-class task.

-## 🔧 Training Your Own Model
+## Training Your Own Model

 ```bash
 # Prepare RAVDESS dataset